babylonhealth/MCSG/README.md

 ```

 This will reproduce the results for **glove.840B.300d.txt** and potentially crash afterwards if you have not downloaded the other word vectors.

+### Similarity code
+The entire codebase connected to the similarity metrics described in the paper is encapsulated in the *similarity* folder.
+This is where the core contributions of our work are.